richelbilderbeek/intro_r_course/docs/reflections/20251003/README.md

 a programming language is all about, I should help alleviate this in my lesson

-- [ ] Discuss philosphy of the book
+- [ ] Discuss philosophy of the book

 - [...]